 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of eduction records for all students at the university.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of education records for all students at the university.
 The general principle is that education records are considered confidential and may not be released to third parties (including parents) without the written consent of the student.
 Protected elements of the student's education record include, but are not limited to, financial data, progress in courses, class scheduling, grade information, and academic disciplinary information.